So you’re thinking about selling your home without an agent and want to know what the FSBO success rate in NYC is.

 As a result, a buyer’s agent will occasionally be forced to try to negotiate with a FSBO seller and get a commission agreement negotiated and signed before introducing the buyer.

-FSBO Success Rate in NYC for Agent Managed FSBO
+FSBO Success Rate in NYC for Assisted FSBO Listings

-An agent managed FSBO will have a success rate equal to a traditional for sale by agent listing assuming the home seller doesn’t make the top 3 mistakes and reasons why NYC FSBO sellers fail.
+An agent managed FSBO, also commonly referred to as an assisted FSBO or flat fee MLS), will have a success rate equal to a traditional for sale by agent listing assuming the home seller doesn’t make the top 3 mistakes and reasons why NYC FSBO sellers fail.

 There are two types of discounted listings where you will avoid paying 6% in broker commissions.